 Importance of ventilation

 Livestock cattle buildings and equine buildings have to be fully ventilated, and there are standards which need to be met.
-If your livestock building has poor ventilation, you are putting your livestock at risk of respiratory diseases.
+If your livestock building whether his be housing cattle or anything else, has poor ventilation, you are putting your livestock at risk of respiratory diseases.
 The increased moisture levels can also lead to a higher chance of disease and bacteria spreading.

 Reduce heat stress

 It is widely known that dairy cows need to maintain a constant body temperature of 38.8 degrees (give or take 0.5 degrees) in order to perform at their very best.
 They are sensitive to factors that affect their temperature, such as air humidity, and air temperature.
 When a cow becomes heat stressed, she will eat less feed and produce a significantly lower volume of milk.
-Ventilation of your livestock building is therefore extremely important to maintain high dairy standards.
+Therefore ventilation of your cattle building or livestock building is therefore extremely important to maintain high dairy standards.

 The team at Timmins Engineering have vast agricultural knowledge, and understand the requirements of farmers.
 We can help ensure your new livestock building is positioned in the very best possible place to be protected from the elements.
 Contact one of our team today to find out more information.